 Not that Kratos has exactly gone soft.
 Indeed, many of the more complex and emotional scenes are supplemented by characteristically brutal and high-octane action.
 Whilst the narrative demands a certain level of emotion from Kratos, rage, revenge and brutality are still very much a tool in Kratos’ arsenal which he, and developers Sony Santa Monica, use to full effect.

 The pacing of God of War is also masterful.
-Every time even an ounce of tedium started to creep in to any facet of the game – be it storytelling, combat or environmental puzzles – the development team had something up their sleeves to immediately remedy this.
+Every time even an ounce of tedium started to creep in to any facet of the game – be it storytelling, combat or environmental puzzles – the development team had something up their sleeves to immediately enthrall.

 On top of all of this, the game manages to maintain a sense of humour.
 Whilst the story is largely a serious affair, Sony Santa Monica employ Christopher Judge as an amusingly deadpan Kratos whose no-nonsense brutality and morbid gruffness is often deployed as an amusing foil to a cast of more quirky side characters who seem intent on annoying him at every turn.

 My criticisms of the game are fairly minor.
 I occasionally felt that Atreus’ dual role of son to be protected and useful assistant in combat was contradictory.
 Generally, this was addressed as a nuanced aspect of the Kratos’ parenting, but I felt – particularly at the start of the game – that Atreus was too often put willingly in harm’s way to be consistent with Kratos’ protective nature throughout the main story.